cassidyjames/cassidyjames.github.io/_posts/2020-07-12-slimbook-pro-x.md

 Since you spend most the time interacting with a laptop with its keyboard it's paramount to the experience.
 And the Slimbook Pro X delivers a mostly great keyboard here.

 I really like the **design and look** of the keyboard.
 It's a less common style these days with big, square, silver keycaps and little space between the keys.
 The result looks great, and feels really good to type on.
 The silver keys' color and texture mean they don't pick up as much oil or smudging as other keyboards I've used, which is nice.
 It also means that the _entire_ deck of the laptop is reflective, which has been a small annoyance when using the laptop outdoors.

+The keys are **backlit**, which is handy.
+However, the combination of the silver keys, inconsistent backlighting/bleed, and an annoying firmware issue take away from the benefit a bit.
+First, the silver keys mean that lighting up the characters on the keys actually make them _harder_ to read in all but pitch black environments.
+And then the lighting seems to be uneven, lighting up some parts of some keys significantly more than others, while also leaking out around the keys.
+Lastly, the Slimbook Pro X insists on always turning on the keyboard backlight when you start up, regardless of its previous state—the result is that I always want to turn it off, and if I forget, it's a tiny bit more unnecessary power draw.

 The **feel and travel** of the keys is _perfect_ for me.
 There's a healthy amount of travel and cushion, which I love—it's not as low-profile-feeling as many chiclet-style keyboards, but it's not some mechanical keyboard either.